 W-Z

-Watermark: A logo or design printed onto the paper.
-It’s only visible under light.
+Watermark: A logo or design printed onto the paper, usually only visible under light, to protect copyrighted content.

 Work and Tumble: The process of printing one side of the paper and then turning the paper over to print the other side.
 The paper has to be precisely aligned to ensure continuity and accuracy.